-ND Biosciences’ powerful proprietary technologies enable for the first time reproducing, at both the structural and biochemical levels, the complexity and diversity of monomeric and pathological forms of the disease-causing proteins found in the brain and biological fluids of patients suffering from different neurodegenerative diseases (NDs).
-Thus, ensuring the development of disease-relevant therapies and diagnostics.
+ND Biosciences’ powerful proprietary technologies enable for the first time reproducing, at both the structural and biochemical levels, the complexity and diversity of monomeric and pathological forms of the disease-causing proteins found in the brain and biological fluids of patients suffering from different neurodegenerative diseases.
+This ensures the development of disease-relevant therapies and diagnostics.

 Although post-translational modifications (PTMs) such as phosphorylation, ubiquitination, nitration, and truncation have been implicated in modulating the process of protein aggregation and related toxicity, most screening assays and drug development programs today are still based on using unmodified proteins or platforms that do not capture the true biochemical properties of related proteins.
 This was mostly due to the lack of enabling technologies and platforms.